-The program consists of seven 3 credit courses, one of which is the practicum, all offered on a quarterly basis.
-The entire program can be taken remotely; there is no need to be in or near Baltimore.
+The program consists of seven 3 credit courses, one of which is the practicum.
+The entire program can be completed remotely (there is no need to be in or near Baltimore).

 Upon completion of the Clinical Informatics Certificate Program, students will be able to:

 - Support or lead development of strategic direction for health information within the clinical enterprise

 - Participate in or lead development of clinical knowledge management tools

 - Support or lead the health IT systems development, procurement, and implementation process

 - Support or lead evaluation of health information systems and applications

 - Represent the enterprise’s interest in the national health IT debates, and particularizes that debate to meet local needs